pkiraly/pkiraly.github.io/topics.md

 <p><em>Introduction</em>.
 Shapes Constraint Language (SHACL) <a href="#ftnt7" id="ftnt_ref7">[7]</a> is a formal language for validating RDF <a href="#ftnt8" id="ftnt_ref8">[8]</a> graphs against a set of conditions (expressed also in RDF).
 Following this idea, and implementing a subset of the language, <em>MQAF API</em> provides a mechanism to define SHACL-like rules for data sources in non-RDF based formats, such as XML, CSV and JSON (SHACL validates only RDF graphs).
 The rules can be defined either with YAML or JSON configuration files or with Java code. <a href="#ftnt9" id="ftnt_ref9">[9]</a> <em>MQAF API</em> has already been validated in different organisations (Flemish Audio-Visual Archives, Victoria and Albert Museum, Deutsche Digitale Bibliothek).
 In this research we extend this ruleset to be applicable to MARC records.
 For making it available for MARC records there are two criteria:</p>

 <ul>
   <li>supporting a particular &quot;addressing scheme&quot; which fits MARC records.
 This scheme is similar to XPATH or JSONPath which are mechanisms to precisely select a part of an XML and JSON document.
-For MARC there is a proposal, Carsten Klee&#39;s MARCspec - a common MARC record path language,</span> <a href="#ftnt10" id="ftnt_ref10">[10]</a> which is already supported by the QA catalogue.</li>
+For MARC there is a proposal, Carsten Klee&#39;s MARCspec - a common MARC record path language,</span> <a href="#ftnt10" id="ftnt_ref10">[10]</a> which is already supported by the QA catalogue.
-  <li>implementing a particular interface of MQAF API, which could return a unified value object when we specify it with an address of a data element.</li>
+* implementing a particular interface of MQAF API, which could return a unified value object when we specify it with an address of a data element.</li>
 </ul>

 <p>In this research we have two control data sets.
 BL provided a sample with examples where particular problems have been catched by an alternative tool, but not by QA catalogue.
 KBR developed an XSLT based solution to check local rulesets.
 We can use both to compare those results with ours.</p>